Mrs. Chrissy Siders - President/CEO for CP Federal Credit Union and CURx - Board Chair

 Prior to his current position, Anthony was Senior Financial Analyst-Lead of Strategic Development, Communication and Integration and Senior Financial Analyst of Human Resources.
 He also served as materials manager, budget analyst and cost estimator of Gas Transmission and Storage at Consumers Energy and Associate Analyst of CMS Electric & Gas.

 Anthony holds a Master of Business Administration (MBA) degree from Spring Arbor University, a Bachelor of Business Finance degree from Western Michigan University.
-Mr. Parker is also a member of several director boards throughout his work counties, including: Enterprise Group, Henry Ford Allegiance Health Foundation, the Nonprofit Network, and the Lenawee Economic Development Corporation.
+Mr. Parker is also a member of several boards throughout his work counties, including: Enterprise Group, Henry Ford Allegiance Health Foundation, the Nonprofit Network, and the Lenawee Economic Development Corporation.